huggingface/diffusers/CONTRIBUTING.md

  $ pip install -e ".[dev]"
  ```

-If you have already cloned that repo, you might need to `git pull` to get the most recent changes in the `datasets`
+If you have already cloned the repo, you might need to `git pull` to get the most recent changes in the
 library.

 5. Develop the features on your branch.